Sexual orientation and the Canadian military: CFAO 19-20

 In May 1967, due to the passing of the CF Reorganization Act (C-90) the Canadian Forces issued Canadian Forces Administrative Order (CFAO) 19-20, Sexual Deviation - Investigation, Medical Investigation and Disposal, which required members of the military suspected of being homosexual to be investigated and then subsequently released.
 These investigations carried out by the Special Investigation Unit made use of the fruit machine, a device created by Dr. Frank Robert Wake of Carlton University in the 1960s.
 This device was created with the objective of identifying perceived and actual homosexuals in the Canadian military in order to protect the organization from blackmail by Soviet Union spies.
 Based on the results of the fruit machine evaluation, members of the CF were removed, having their careers ruined, their privacy invaded, and their lives destroyed.

-Within the Military Police (MP), a Special Investigation Unit (SIU), based in Halifax, was in charge of purging the gays from the Armed Forces (18).
+Within the Military Police (MP), a Special Investigation Unit (SIU), based in Halifax, was in charge of purging gay people from the Armed Forces.
 For the MPs, to chase homosexuals was an obsession in the name of National Security during the Cold War against the Soviet Union.

-The procedure against a “gay suspect” starts with the local MPs making a complete search of his quarters on the Base or apartment in town—without a warrant.
-Meanwhile the SIU interrogates the suspect’s co-workers, and anyone knowing him in his hometown, college, or university, asking direct and embarrassing questions (19).
+The procedure against a “gay suspect” started with the local MPs making a complete search of his quarters on the Base or apartment in town—without a warrant.
+Meanwhile the SIU interrogated the suspect’s co-workers, and anyone who knew him in his hometown, college, or university; asking direct and embarrassing questions.

-The gay suspect is then summoned by the SIU for interrogation (20).
-The purpose is to obtain a confession of being gay, and no less important, to name other gays in the Services.
-The sessions can last several hours while two MP play the game of good/bad cops.
-The later threatens the suspect with a court-martial, jail term, force labor (for the Navy), a dishonorable discharge, all of that with insults and humiliating comments until he/she has confessed.
-The right of an advocate is simply ignored.
-Fabricated proofs and false testimonies are common.
-Questions are asked about private sexual practices.
-Then the good cop explains that if the suspect “cooperates”, he will avoid these traumatic predicaments and could leave the Service quietly.
-Most of the time, the gay suspect cooperates to end this “mental torture” and to avoid further public embarrassment.
-But following his confession, the “suspect“ becomes ipso facto “accused” of being gay, and therefore receives “rapidly” (CFAO, art.
+The gay suspect was then summoned by the SIU for interrogation.
+The purpose was to obtain a confession of being gay, and, no less important, to name other gay people in the Services.
+The sessions could last several hours, using various tactics such as insults, comments, and threats of a court-martial, jail term, forced labor (for the Navy), or a dishonorable discharge.
+The right of an advocate was ignored, while fabricated proofs and false testimonies were common.
+Questions were asked about private sexual practices.
+Suspects were offered the possibility of quietly leaving the Service if they cooperated.
+Most of the time, the gay suspect cooperated to avoid further public embarrassment.
+But following his written confession, the “suspect“ became ipso facto “accused” of being gay, and therefore received “rapidly” (CFAO, art.
 7) a dishonorable discharge from the Armed Forces, which is “almost as bad as a criminal record”.
-Before leaving, the accused gay military is given a two-week psychiatric counselling to cure his “abnormal illness”.
+Before leaving, the accused gay military member was given a two-week psychiatric counselling to cure his “abnormal illness”.